apolyakov/dog-breed-classifier/README.md

 ## Overview

-This is a project I worked on as part of my Machine Leearning course.
+This is a project I worked on as part of my Machine Learning course.
 The original project is available [here](https://github.com/jeremyjordan/machine-learning/tree/master/projects/dog-project).
 The average `test_accuracy` for this network is about 80%.